ErraticUnicorn/MOSH/README.md

 ---
 Some pointers on file organization in this repo:

-1) Source files go in the top directory.
+1) Source files go in the src directory, in the appropriate subfolder.
+Make sure the namespace for these files is always "SunsetHigh"!
+When adding source with VS in these folders, additional names may be appended to the namespace.

-2) All content (.png, .wav), compressed audio files (.mp3, .wma, .m4a) and game data files (.xml, .tmx) go into the "Content" folder.
+2) All content (music, art, text, maps) go into the "Content" folder, in the appropriate subfolder.
+Note that tile sheets go into Content/Maps/Tilesets/, while Content/Maps/ is for Tiled maps.

 4) All outside libraries and utilities (e.g. NAudio.dll) go into the "Resources" folder.

-5) All save game states (coming soon!) go into "SaveData" folder.
+5) All save game states go into "SaveData" folder.

 Running and Debugging Instructions
 ---